agodwinp/linux-server-config/README.md

     from catalog import app as application

-Save and exit from this file.
+Save and exit from this file with `CTRL+X`, `Y` and `Enter`.

+> **Note**: the .git folder will be inaccessible from the web without any particular setting.
+The only directory that can be listed in the browser will be the `static` folder.

 ### 5. Install virtual environment, Flask and project dependencies